m9tzin/m9tzin/README.md

   - Pursuing a Bachelor’s Degree in **Computer Engineering**, with interests in **Software Engineering** & **Machine Learning**;

-  - Developing blockchain solutions and related APIs with Go & Hyperledger, as a volunteer @ CEIA;
+  - Developing blockchain solutions and related APIs with Go & Hyperledger;

-  - Undergraduate Researcher @ **Embrapa**, focusing on **Machine Learning** applications.
+  - Undergraduate Researcher Fellow, focusing on **Machine Learning** applications.

 </samp>